CesiumGS/3d-tiles/TileFormats/Points/README.md

 Quantized positions can be mapped to model space using the formula:

 `POSITION = POSITION_QUANTIZED * QUANTIZED_VOLUME_SCALE + QUANTIZED_VOLUME_OFFSET`

+### Point Colors

+If more than one color semantic is defined, the precedence order is `RGBA`, `RGB`, then `CONSTANT_RGBA`.
+For example, if a tile's feature table contains both `RGBA` and `CONSTANT_RGBA` properties, the runtime would render with per-point colors using `RGBA`.

+If no color semantics are defined, the runtime is free to color points using an application-specific default color.

+In any case, [3D Tiles Styling](../../Styling/README.md) may be used to change the final rendered color and other visual properties at runtime.

 ### Point Normals